-Governor Lawrence J. Hogan, Jr. was inaugurated as the 62nd governor of the State of Maryland on January 21, 2015.
-He is only the second Republican governor in Maryland in nearly 50 years, and the first Maryland governor from Anne Arundel County to be elected in over 100 years.
+Governor Lawrence J. Hogan, Jr. was sworn in as the 62nd governor of the State of Maryland on January 21, 2015.
+In 2018, he was overwhelmingly re-elected to a second four-year term, receiving the most votes of any Maryland gubernatorial candidate and becoming only the second Republican governor to be re-elected in the 242-year history of the state.

-Just sixty days after the riots in Baltimore, Governor Hogan was diagnosed with Stage 3 non-Hodgkin’s Lymphoma.
-Over the next five months, he underwent 30 days of aggressive, 24-hour chemotherapy, multiple surgeries, spinal taps, and countless scans, drug therapies and other procedures.
-On November 16, 2015, after completing a PET scan at the University of Maryland Medical Center in Baltimore, the Governor announced that he is 100% cancer free and in complete remission, and would begin an ongoing regimen of preventative maintenance to help lower the risk of recurrence.
-Since waging his own fight, Governor Hogan has taken on a new calling – to raise resources and awareness for all those battling cancer, and do whatever it takes to find a cure for this terrible disease.
+Cancer.
+Sixty days after the riots in Baltimore, Governor Hogan was diagnosed with aggressive Stage 3 non-Hodgkin’s Lymphoma.
+Over the next five months, he underwent 30 days of aggressive, 24-hour chemotherapy, multiple surgeries, spinal taps, scans, drug therapies, and other procedures.
+On November 16, 2015, he announced that he was 100% cancer free and in complete remission, and on June 18, 2020, this was confirmed after his final, five-year anniversary PET scan.
+Since waging his own fight, Governor Hogan has made it his mission to raise awareness for those battling cancer and support efforts to find a cure.